Music for Life

-Music for Life takes place at four partner sites around New Orleans:
+Music for Life takes place at two partner sites around New Orleans:

 Homer A. Plessy School uses the Plessy Strings Program to teach not only excellent musicianship but also valuable life skills that are beneficial beyond the music classroom and that work to build community through the process of making music.